ryomashita/cpp-cmake-template/README.md

   - `cmake/` : Contains CMake scripts.
 - `doc/` : Contains documents.

-The following directories are not included in the repository, but there names are reserved.
+The following directories are not included in the repository, but these names are reserved.
 - `build/` : Temporary build directory.
 - `install/` : Temporary install directory.